dmcaulay/django_online_migration/README.md

 ### restart

-The `restart` command is used to restart the copy if anything goes wrong during the `run` command.
+The `restart` command is used to restart the table copy if anything goes wrong during the `run` command.
 The `restart` command allows you to pass in a start id and a limit id so you can start where you left off.
-You can find these ids by reviewing the logs of the failed copy.
+You can find these ids by reviewing the log of the failed copy (the log defaults to `stdout`).

 To exeucte the restart command for migration `0001_campaign` you run the following: